diaorui/fathom-deck/README.md

 ## GitHub Actions (Automated Updates)

-FathomDeck includes a GitHub Actions workflow that automatically updates your dashboards every 5 minutes.
+PeekDeck includes a GitHub Actions workflow that automatically updates your dashboards every 5 minutes.

 **Setup:**
 1. Push your repo to GitHub